somnathbm/hms_cluster/README.md

 ## GitOps

-GitOps is managed via ArgoRollouts and ArgoCD.
+GitOps is managed via Argo Rollouts and ArgoCD with Kargo for easier multi-stage promotion.